-Climate-related risks description Financial Impact Steps taken to manage the risks Physical Risk Acute physical risks Increased severity and frequency of extreme weather events such as cyclones and floods.
-Workers are unable to access the construction sites due to high water level, and the rebar at storage area become unusable due to overexposed to water.
-Besides, some excavation areas may not be visible, thus may cause drowning.
-Reconstruction is required and the increase in material demand will cause suppliers to increase prices or out of stock.
-Additionally, excavation slope will be erose which may endanger workers working in the pit/trench.
-Increased likelihood and severity of wildfire.
-Natural or man-made natural fires can cause a large number of trees to be burned.
-Thereby affecting the supply of raw materials.
-Operating cost increases such as the inadequate water supply for power plants Capital cost increases due to the damage of facilities Plan to adopt scenario analysis to disclose an organization's planning under future scenarios, most notably one with in a 2°C scenario.
+Climate-related risks description Financial Impact Steps taken to manage the risks Physical Risk Financial Impact Operating cost increases such as the inadequate water supply for power plants Capital cost increases due to the damage of facilities Steps taken to manage the risks Plan to adopt scenario analysis to disclose an organization's planning under future scenarios, most notably one within a 2°C scenario.
 Ensure all site are provided with proper drainage system to ensure water are able to flow during heavy downpour.
 Ensure Earth Control Measures ("ECM") machine is working and always on standby, with regular maintenance of ECM machine and ensure sufficiency of chemicals for ECM machine to prevent delays due to shortage of chemical.
 Based on past historical climate analysis, a plan to deal with possible natural disasters is established.
+Improve warehouse protection measures raw materials.
 Improve warehouse protection measures to prevent materials from being damaged by fire and rain.
 Consciously save materials in peacetime.
 Protect of cut slope using soil erosion blanket.
 Introduce storm water tank and raise the minimum platform level.

-Climate-related risks description

-Financial Impact

-Steps taken to manage the risks

-- Chronic physical risks - Changes in precipitation patterns and extreme variability in weather patterns, rainy seasons become unpredictable. - Sites may face high water level due to excessive rain throughout the days and work will be delayed due to damaged materials and equipment.
-Besides, the water availability will reduce under the change of rainfall patterns, which will greatly affect the construction progress of the site. - Rising temperatures: Hot weather can affect the construction progress, such as the reduction of the efficacy of materials like sealants and mortar.
-Besides, staff or workers may feel sick easily in extreme temperature. - Rising sea levels: The rise in sea level may cause the coastal area to be submerged.
+Climate-related risks description Financial Impact Steps taken to manage the risks Chronic physical risks Changes in precipitation patterns and extreme variability in weather patterns, rainy seasons become unpredictable.
+Sites may face high water level due to excessive rain throughout the days and work will be delayed due to damaged materials and equipment.
+Besides, the water availability will reduce under the change of rainfall patterns, which will greatly affect the construction progress of Revenue reduces from decreased production capacity and the negative impacts of workforce Carefully plan areas that will be affected by extreme weather, and increase design flexibility to adapt to possible situations such as sea level rise.
+For example, elevating the materials from the ground to an optimum level to minimize physical contact with water, and to have personnel be on standby in case of heavy rain to turn on the ECM machine.
+Develop the habit of saving resources.
+Rising temperatures: Hot weather can affect the construction progress, such as the reduction of the efficacy of materials like sealants and mortar.
+Besides, staff or workers may feel sick easily in extreme temperature.
+Rising sea levels: The rise in sea level may cause the coastal area to be submerged.
 The original building planning area cannot be constructed normally, or the completed building is submerged.
+Increase water conservation efforts through effective use of water coming out from water treatment plants, and joint all reservoirs together to ensure water discharge to open drain.
+Engage with local or national governments and local stakeholders on local resilience to promotes healthy living to all staff and workers.